The Ultimate NFT Art Marketing & Selling Guide to Maximize Digital Value

 3. Cultural and Social Value

 Culturally significant NFTs, including music drops, one-of-a-kind moments in sports, and iconic visual art, continue to hold value.
-Platforms like NBA Top Shot, which sells video clips of sports highlights as NFTs, have refined their business models and still garner interest from collectors.
+Platforms like NBA Top Shot, which sell video clips of sports highlights as NFTs, have refined their business models and still garner interest from collectors.

 Similarly, musicians are using NFTs to build direct relationships with fans.
 By releasing NFT-backed albums, artists offer fans perks like concert tickets, unreleased tracks, or even profit-sharing from streams.